SunayaUpadhyay/indp/README.md

 The framework uses YAML configuration files.
 See `config/default_config.yaml` for all available options.

 Key parameters:

 - `robots.n_robots`: Number of robots
 - `planning.window_length`: Planning horizon
 - `planning.execution_step`: Replanning frequency
 - `planning.mcts.n_iterations`: MCTS budget
 - `gp.backend`: GP implementation ('sklearn', 'gpy', 'gpytorch')

+## Advanced Assignment Options

+`KrigingBelieverAssignment` supports an optional MCTS-backed acquisition policy and adaptive candidate refresh:

+- Set `use_mcts_acquisition=True` (and optionally provide an `MCTSConfig`) to let a short-horizon MCTS search pick the next waypoint per robot.
+The planner normalizes variance gain by travel time, limits its candidate set via `mcts_candidate_limit`, and obeys its configured iteration/time caps to keep wall-clock cost predictable.
+- Provide a `CandidateGenerator` when calling `assign_targets` and set `candidate_refresh_interval` to rebuild the quadtree/candidate sets every N new real samples.
+This keeps Step A aligned with the evolving GP while preserving already-targeted points.
+- Use `candidate_budget_reserve` if you want feasibility checks during regeneration to keep a safety buffer on each robot's remaining budget.

 ## Running Examples